skoczen/will/docs/improve.md

 - [crccheck](https://github.com/crccheck) gave you friendly error messages if your `WILL_ROOMS` was wrong.
 - [dpoirier](https://github.com/dpoirier) figured out how to properly ignore the initial catch-up messages, and gave you log-level control.
 - [jbeluch](http://github.com/jbeluch) found a bug with `get_roster` not populating in time.
-- [jessamynsmith](jessamynsmith) was kind enough to port [talkbackbot](https://github.com/jessamynsmith) over, at my request, then kept it updated through version changes.
+- [jessamynsmith](https://github.com/jessamynsmith) was kind enough to port [talkbackbot](https://github.com/jessamynsmith) over, at my request, then kept it updated through version changes.
+- [jquast](https://github.com/jquast) did the noble and oft unappreciated work of spelling fixes.
 - [levithomason](http://github.com/levithomason) was one of the original contributors, when will was first built at GreenKahuna.
 - [hobson](http://github.com/hobson) made setup.py more robust across operating systems, and improved the docs.
 - [neronmoon](https://github.com/neronmoon) made it easier to mention will with non-standard case